Minty chocolate goodness is HERE!

 - Once the cake is completely cool, it’s time for the frosting.
 To achieve the even layers, I cut the dome off my chocolate cake using a serrated knife, so it was nice and flat – I suggest you carefully do the same.

-- To make the mint frosting, place your softened butter and icing sugar (or powdered sugar) into a large mixing bowl.
-Add the peppermint extract and then beat gently with an electric mixer until it become smooth and creamy.
-If you mixture is a little dry here, add a teaspoon of milk.
+- To make the mint frosting, place your softened butter and sugar into a large mixing bowl.
+Add peppermint extract and then beat gently with an electric mixer until it becomes smooth and creamy.
+If you mixture is a little dry, add a teaspoon of milk.
 Then add your green food colouring.

 - Next, gently spread your mint frosting over the top of your cake, trying to keep it from going down the sides.
 It should be quite thick so this shouldn’t be too hard.

-- Finally. melt your dark chocolate in the microwave, stirring inbetween 20 second bursts and then pour it over the middle of your cake.
+- Finally, melt your dark chocolate in the microwave, stirring in between 20 second bursts and then pour it over the middle of your cake.
 Use a small icing spatula or butter knife to gently push it to the edges of the cake, while again trying not to go over the sides.
-Leave the chocolate to set before slicing into pieces and devouring.
+Leave the chocolate to set before slicing.